influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/configuration.md

 ## Starting the Chronograf service

-Chronograf can be started using the default configuration options, but the environment variables and command line options let you set OAuth 2.0 authentication and other options based on your requirements.
+Chronograf can be started using the default configuration options, but the environment variables and command line options let you configure OAuth 2.0 authentication and other options based on your requirements.

 **To start the Chronograf service:**